warrior1601/2019_GROUP_33/README.md

   * [Wiki](https://github.com/RefreshedMoose/2019_GROUP_33/wiki)

 # Screenshots
-- do this last for both macos and windows
+- do this last for both macos and windows and update installers